ToxicFrog/doom-mods/gun-bonsai/UPGRADES.md

 ### Thunderbolt *(Lightning intermediate upgrade)*

-Once you sufficiently exceed the lightning softcap on a target, it is struck by lightning, taking damage based on its max health and your level of Thunderbolt, with a bonus based on how many lightning stacks it has.
-This clears all lightning stacks on the target.
-Increasing the level increases both the damage and how frequently it triggers.
+Once you sufficiently exceed the lightning softcap on a target, it is struck by lightning, stunning it and spreading lightning stacks to nearby enemies.

 ### Revivification *(Lightning mastery)*

-Slain enemies have a chance of coming back as ghostly minions.
-The chance of coming back increases with both the number of lightning stacks and the level of Revivification; the latter also gives revived minions a bonus to damage and armour.
-You can freely walk through your minions (so they can't block important doorways), and while they are capable of friendly fire they will never do more than 1 damage to you (and take only 1 damage from your attacks).
+Slaying an enemy raises it as a ghostly minion.
+It remains with you until it dies or you kill something stronger, which replaces it.

 ### Chain Lightning *(Lightning mastery)*